-In December 2020, a class action was brought against OnePath Custodians, OnePath Life and ANZBGL alleging that OnePath Custodians breached its obligations under superannuation legislation, and its duties as trustee, in respect of superannuation investments and fees.
-The claim also alleges that ANZBGL was involved in some of OnePath Custodians' investment breaches.
-ANZBGL is defending the allegations.
+In December 2020, a class action was brought against OnePath Custodians, OnePath Life and the Company alleging that OnePath Custodians breached its obligations under superannuation legislation, and its duties as trustee, in respect of superannuation investments and fees.
+The claim also alleges that the Company was involved in some of OnePath Custodians' investment breaches.
+The Company is defending the allegations.